virutmath/ci-base/README.md

 - Composer

 #Support
-- MY_Model CRUD query (like Eloquent in Laravel)
+- MY_Model CRUD query (like Eloquent in Laravel).
+For more document see : https://github.com/avenirer/CodeIgniter-MY_Model
 - Admin CMS with basic authen, basic role.
 Front base on Bootstrap AdminLTE2
-- Codeigniter-CLI of @kenjii
+- Codeigniter-CLI of @kenjis.
+For document see : https://github.com/kenjis/codeigniter-cli
 - Auto-generate code with `$ php cli cms create table_name` (this command will generate admin controller and client controller and views file)

 #Setup